Ahmedh27/Ahmedh27/README.md

 <p>🔭 I’m currently working on a web application to connect volunteers with organizations using the PERN stack.</p>

-🌱 I’m currently learning more about backend development and Salesforce technologies.
+🌱 I’m currently learning more about backend development and ml technologies.

 👯 I’m looking to collaborate on open source projects related to web development, Full-Stack Engineering fintech.